Frequently Asked Questions

 Do I have to use whole milk, or can the chocolate be added to milk substitutes, or water?

 Our preference is to use whole milk, and it works well with 2%, skim, and non-fat milk.
 Soy and rice milk also work, although we think the flavor using rice milk is not quite as good.
-We do not recommend using just water, as it tastes quite sweet.
+Unsweetened Almond Milk is also a good substitute.
+We do not recommend using just water.

 Will it work to make the drinking chocolate in the microwave?